vitogit/pgn-tactics-generator/README.md

 - --games=ruy_lopez.pgn to select a specific pgn file.
 Default is `games.pgn`
 - strict=False .
 False to generate more tactics but a little more ambiguous.
 Default is `True`
 - Threads and Hash defaults to 4 and 2048

+Example:
-`python main.py --quiet --depth=18 --games=ruy_lopez.pgn --strict=True <#Threads = 4> <Hash (MBytes) = 2048>`
+`python3 main.py --quiet --depth=18 --games=ruy_lopez.pgn --strict=True <#Threads = 4> <Hash (MBytes) = 2048>`

 ## Tactics output

 The resulting file will be a pgn file called tactics.pgn.
 Each tactic contains the headers from the source game.
 The result header it's the tactic result and not the game result.
-It can be loaded to a lichess study or to an app like ichess to practice tactics.
+It can be loaded to a Lichess study or to an app like iChess to practice tactics.

 ## Problems?

-#### Python 2.7
-- For Python 2.7 install futures `pip install futures`

-#### Python 3
-If you have problems with pip maybe it's because your system use a separate version like pip3.
-Or maybe you should execute the scripts with python3 instead of python if you have that installed.
-Like:

-`python3 download_games.py <lichess username> <Secret API Token>`

-`python3 main.py <Secret API Token> <#Threads = 4> <Hash (MBytes) = 2048>`

 #### Stockfish errors
 - If you have problems building stockfish try downloading stockfish directly https://stockfishchess.org/download/

 ## Want to see all my chess related projects?
 Check [My projects](http://vitomd.com/blog/projects/) for a full detailed list.